-We started the process of exploring sector specific concepts such as natural capital accounting and soil carbon sequestration, which present unique opportunities to improve our sustainability.
+We continue exploring sector specific concepts such as natural capital accounting and soil carbon sequestration, which present unique opportunities to improve our sustainability.

-Throughout the year we continued to build on our commitment to increasing biodiversity at the Stud with 1,200 trees planted, along with targeted hedgerow management to support the improvement of habitats.
+Throughout the year we continued to build on our commitment to increasing biodiversity at the Stud in our active participation in the National Pollinator Plan, trees planted, along with targeted hedgerow management to support the improvement of habitats.